 Trace issues down to their root cause.
 See how your components interact, identify correlations, and share findings with your team.

-Work better as a team using data and analysis within DevOps tools.
-Loggly integrates with Slack, HipChat, GitHub, Jira, New Relic, PagerDuty, and more.
+Work better as a team using data and analysis with DevOps tools.
+Loggly integrates with Slack, GitHub, Jira, PagerDuty, Microsoft Teams, custom webhooks, and more.

 Analyze and visualize your data to answer key questions, track SLA compliance, and spot trends.
 Loggly simplifies investigation and KPI reporting.